jakevdp/jakevdp.github.com/source/_posts/2012-08-08-memoryview-benchmarks.markdown

 Instead of passing around slices of arrays, we've accessed the raw memory buffer using C pointer syntax.
 This is not as easy to read, and can lead to `glibc` errors or segmentation faults if we're not careful.
-Testing this implementation, we find that it's comaprably very fast:
+Testing this implementation, we find that it is extremely fast:

     In [1]: import numpy as np